sysbio-curie/topic_modeling_lncRNAs/README.md

 # nSBM-breast-cancer
 Repository of the paper in preparation (Malagoli et al 2022).
 To reproduce our experiments you need to create a Anaconda environment following the below instructions.
 In this GitHub you find the notebooks and the necessary helper files.
-All the data and the results can be downloaded from https://drive.google.com/drive/folders/1Tdwt9Z85ru6r1yrDnA7WyhBg8e3WNHdW?usp=sharing.
+All the data and the results can be downloaded from our [GDrive](https://drive.google.com/drive/folders/1Tdwt9Z85ru6r1yrDnA7WyhBg8e3WNHdW?usp=sharing).
 You need to donwload everything (from GitHub and the link) and put it in a fodler on your laptop.

 # Presentation
 We propose a topic modeling approach to investigate the transcriptional heterogeneity of luminal and triple negative breast cancer cells using patient-derived xenograft models of acquired resistance to chemotherapy and targeted therapy.